looker-open-source/components/src/components/Button/Accessibility.md

 ### `aria-haspopup`
 Use this to indicate that when the buttons is pressed a popup is triggered.
 A popup can be a dialog or menu.

-For example clicking an icon buttons to reveal a set of options in a context menu you do the following:
+For example say you have an icon-only button that reveals a set of options in a context menu when clicked, you would do the following:

 ```
 <IconGearButton aria-haspopup="true" aria-label="Look Settings">